jwliu-cc/SVG/README.md

-# Sounding Video Generator
+# Sounding Video Generator: A Unified Framework for Text-guided Sounding Video Generation

-Sounding Video Generator (SVG) is the first unified framework for text-guided video-audio generation.
+- This is the official repository of Sounding Video Generator ([SVG](https://arxiv.org/abs/2303.16541)), which is the first unified framework for Text-to-Sounding-Video (T2SV) generation, as is known to us.
-Code will be released soon.
+- The latest version of the AudioSet-Cap dataset is [VALOR-1M](https://casia-iva-group.github.io/projects/VALOR/download.html), which contains more videos and annotations.
+The test set could be found at `/assets/AudioSet-Cap_test.json`.
 ### Sounding Video Samples
 Click the picture to jump to play the sounding videos.
 More sampled videos and audios could be found in assets.